 In 1954 he directed at the Plymouth Theater on Broadway 'The Caine-Mutiny Court Martial' starring Henry Fonda, which ran for 415 performances, and then in 1955 his sole foray into movie direction was the magnificent 'The Night of the Hunter', one of the most powerful films of the twentieth century, starring Robert Mitchum, Shelley Winters and Lillian Gish.
 The movie was not a commercial or critical success on first release but it has since increased in stature and is now regarded as one of the most significant films ever made in Hollywood and it has been selected by the United States National Film Registry for preservation in the Library of Congress.
 Robert Mitchum was in no doubt about Laughton - he said he considered him to be the best director he ever worked with.

 Laughton's clear and distinctive voice led him into a second successful career - onstage oral readings of great works of literature, touring America and England giving readings interspersed with anecdotes.
-The readings started as entertainment for hospitalized troops in World War II as his contribution to the war effort, and later developed into public performances.
+The readings started as entertainment for hospitalized troops in World War II as his contribution to the war effort, and later developed into acclaimed and highly popular public performances.

 One of Laughton's final directorial projects was a critically acclaimed one-woman show he created for his wife called 'Elsa Lanchester - Herself' in 1960.
 Laughton continued to make movies even towards the end of his life.
 He played a British admiral in 'Under Ten Flags' in 1960 and in 'Spartacus' in the same year he appeared, in another memorable characterisation, as the wily Roman senator Gracchus.
 His last movie was 'Advise and Consent' in 1962, for which he received favorable reviews for his performance as a U.S. Senator.